jahudka/libigfeed/README.md

        `$client->getAuthorizationUrl($redirectUri)`.

  6. When you have successfully authenticated your website you can use the `$client->getLatestMedia()` method to get the latest content from your Instagram feed.
-The method returns an array of `IgFeed\Lib\Media` instances.
+The method returns a `Generator` of `IgFeed\Lib\Media` instances.
 This method will also automatically refresh the access token in the background if it's less than 24 hours from expiration.